PagerDuty, Inc. (PD) CEO Jennifer Tejada on Q3 2021 Results - Earnings Call Transcript

 Our digital operations plan accounted for nearly three quarters of our net new ARR, up a striking 65% from last year.
 We added industry leaders and innovators including Bell Corp., Chanel, Cred, Lego, LegalZoom, and MSCI.
 We saw significant ongoing expansion with customers including Discovery Communications, DocuSign, Pearson, Datadog, Yahoo Japan, and Vanguard to increase their use of PagerDuty to accelerate operations, maturity, and performance across their businesses.

 We also saw digital acceleration increase, every organization is grappling with the new reality that were once structured, planned, and predictable, is now increasingly unstructured, unplanned, and cross-functional.
 The shift to digital first is a one way door.
 Consumers appreciate the safety and convenience of life online, and they have little patience for a less than perfect experience.
-Yet the team's responsible for seamless digital operations case historical increases in events, which went unmanaged can cost more than $0.5 million per minute.
+Yet the team's responsible for seamless digital operations historical increases in events, which went unmanaged can cost more than $0.5 million per minute.

 Our customers' event in API traffic was up 135% year-on-year, yet our Event Intelligence solution is helping to prevent events from progressing into incidents.
-Even under this increase in traffic, PagerDuty duty has continued to deliver resilience at scale, maintaining [Indiscernible] reliability to the business for our customers.
+Even under this increase in traffic, PagerDuty duty has continued to deliver resilience at scale, maintaining four-nines reliability to the business for our customers.

 This is critical as the PagerDuty platform essentially operationalizes trust for our clients with their customers, while reducing the cost of their operations meaningfully.
 According to IDC, PagerDuty customers are realizing a two month payback period, with an average benefit of over $3 million annually and a three year ROI of nearly 800%.
 IDC also estimates the profound shift to digitization will account for 65% of global GDP by 2022.